 Most servers that are involved with implementing DNS are specialized for certain functions.

-An authoritative-only DNS server is a server that only concerns itself with answering the queries for the zones that it is responsible for.
+Authoritative-Only DNS Servers: An authoritative-only DNS server is a server that only answers the queries for the zones that it is responsible for.
 Since it does not help resolve queries for outside zones, it is generally very fast and can handle many requests efficiently.

-A caching DNS server is a server that handles recursive requests from clients.
+Caching DNS Server: A caching DNS server is a server that handles recursive requests from clients.
 Almost every DNS server that the operating system’s stub resolver will contact will be a caching DNS server.
-Caching servers have the advantage of answering recursive requests from clients.
-While authoritative-only servers may be ideal for serving specific zone information, caching DNS servers are more broadly useful from a client’s perspective.
-They make the DNS system of the world accessible to rather dumb client interfaces.
-A caching DNS server maintains a cache of recently requested data.
 By caching the results as it collects them from other DNS servers for its client requests, a caching DNS server builds a cache for recent DNS data.

 The ability to handle recursive requests without performing recursion itself.
 The most fundamental property of a forwarding DNS server is that it passes requests on to another agent for resolution.